hetsondagar/hap/COMPLETE_DEPLOYMENT_GUIDE.md

 ### Step 6.1: Environment Variables Security
 - ✅ JWT_SECRET is strong and unique
-- ✅ MongoDB password is secure
+- ✅ Database password is secure
 - ✅ No sensitive data in code
 - ✅ CORS is properly configured

 ### Step 6.2: Database Security
 - ✅ Database user has minimal required permissions
 - ✅ Network access is properly configured
-- ✅ Regular backups (MongoDB Atlas handles this)
+- ✅ Regular backups (Render handles this automatically)

 ### Step 6.3: Application Security
 - ✅ Rate limiting is enabled